yfukai/laptrack/README.rst

 Please see the Usage_ for details.

-`API reference <https://laptrack.readthedocs.io/en/latest/reference.html>`_ covers the main classes and functions provided by LapTrack.
+The `API reference <https://laptrack.readthedocs.io/en/latest/reference.html>`_ covers the main classes and functions provided by LapTrack.

 Contributing
 ------------